nemequ/wav/README.md

 WAV is an alternative to the [`wasm_simd128.h`](https://github.com/llvm/llvm-project/blob/main/clang/lib/Headers/wasm_simd128.h) header which ships with LLVM.
+It is intended to be safer and easier to use, while offering exactly the same performance.

-While largely feature-complete, the API is not yet stable.
+While feature-complete, the API is not yet stable.

 ## Why?